Intisar34/Last-Man-Standing/README.md

 - Use the Stop button on the web app to reset and restart the game logic.

 - Optionally, restart the broker or web server if any connection issues arise.

+## Contribution:

+#### Abdullah Arif: Developer

+- Integrated Ultrasonic sensor for movement detection.
+- Contributed to Modularization of Arduino Code.
+- Contributed to weekly presentation.
+- Contributed to bug fix related to Arduino WIO components.
+- Designed and Deployed CI/CD Pipeline.
+- Worked on the Game logic and state management.
+- Implemented The Finish Game Logic.
+- Contributed to WIKI (System Architecture Diagram).

+#### Aisha Attar: Developer

+- Developed the start screen, including the start and restart buttons.
+- Implemented the time progress bar and the finish button functionality.
+- Added logic to display the completed time on the LCD screen.
+- Integrated MQTT configuration.
+- Actively participated in weekly stand-up meetings.
+- Assisted in integrating various components of the frontend codebase.
+- Contributed to project documentation, including the WIKI (Sequence - Diagram) and Glossary.

+#### Anisa Hashi: Developer

+- Implemented the Homepage and User Registration functionality on the frontend.
+- Created bots with random scores and contributed to the development of the Leaderboard.
+- Set up and configured the CI/CD pipeline.
+- Contributed to the project Wiki by writing documentation and improving structure.
+- Designed the vertical slicing diagram to illustrate the system architecture.
+- Actively participated in team meetings, decision-making, and collaboration to drive the project forward.

+#### Intisar Warfa: Developer

+- Developed the game logic for the WIO-terminal
+- Initialized the leaderboard screen that displays the users score and bots
+- Contributed to creating the Database.
+- Contributed to integrating three hardware components(LED,LCD and Ultrasonic distance sensor) to work simultaneously.
+- Actively attended all weekly stand-up meetings
+- Contributed to the development of wiki pages, including meeting notes and system architecture documentation.

+#### Sireen Abu Ajamieh: Developer

+- Developed the countdown timer logic in both the hardware and frontend.
+- Developed the login screen in frontend.
+- Contributed in the integration of MQTT.
+- Contributed in creating the Supabase database.
+- Contributed to separating the Arduino code into different files.
+- Contributed to the wiki by writing meeting documentation, working on the Supabase database section, and creating the activity diagram.
+- Actively attended in all meetings